asatarin/asatarin.github.io/talks/2020-06-hydra-heads-interview.md

  - [Kinetics of Large Clusters](https://gridem.blogspot.com/2017/08/kinetics-of-large-clusters.html)

      A blog post from my former colleague on the probability of data loss in a cluster.

- - This is a [Twitter thread on how to start testing distributed systems](https://twitter.com/backendsecret/status/1255236961532551174) (in Russian), from when I was a guest author at [@backendsecret](https://twitter.com/backendsecret)